-Learning Communities: Two Outstanding Options
+Learning Communities: Three Outstanding Options

 Learning Communities are structured learning experiences for about 25 students who take two to four classes together promoting the academic and social integration of students of color into the University.